wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 ----

-Obtain lexicon data files from the [lexdata](https://github.com/stts-se/lexdata) repository
+Obtain lexicon data files from the [lexdata](https://github.com/stts-se/lexdata) repository.
+Here you will also find symbol sets for each lexicon.

 Clone pronlex under src/github.com/stts-se/ in your [GOPATH](https://golang.org/doc/code.html#GOPATH) root.